jhu-dvrk/dvrk-readthedocs/docs/pages/development/components/collectors.rst

   containing a short history of the state and are advanced at each iteration (time tic).

-* Event collectors: components that can dynamically create required interfaces to observe event, with (*write*) or without payload (*void*).
+* Event collectors: component that can dynamically create required interfaces to observe events, with (*write*) or without payload (*void*).

 To manage multiple collectors at once, |cisstMultiTask|_ also provides *mtsCollectorFactory*.
-The factory can create multiple collectors based on user provided JSON configuration files.
+The factory can create multiple collectors, state and events, based on user provided JSON configuration files.
 It comes with a Qt widget and ROS topics for the :ref:`dVRK system applications <system>`.